Machine Safety

 WORK WITH MACHINES

-MACHINES IN OPERATION: safety procedures for use of machines and verification of congruity with risk analysis and reference standards (basic and advanced module)
+MACHINES IN OPERATION: safety procedures for using machines and checking compliance with risk analysis and reference standards (basic and advanced module)

 Recipients

-The course “WORK WHIT MACHINES: Safety procedures and manual analysis of use and maintenance (Basic Advanced Module)” is aimed at anyone who intends to acquire specific knowledge on machine safety.
-During the advanced module, the reference standards relating to the characteristics of the safety (and non-safety) systems that must be present and installed on the machines will be discussed and explored in depth, so as to allow an assessment of the integrity of the machine.
+The course “WORK WHIT MACHINES: Safety procedures and analysis of the use and maintenance manual (Basic Advanced Module)” is aimed at anyone who intends to acquire specific knowledge on machine safety.
+During the advanced module, the reference standards relating to the characteristics of the safety systems (and not) that must be present and installed on the machines will be discussed and explored in depth, so as to allow an assessment of the integrity of the machine.

 Plan

-The “WORK WHIT MACHINES: (Basic Advanced Module)” course is carried out with a highly interactive method, in order to involve participants, solicit their interest, encourage discussion on practical cases coming from their experience and found in company realities.
+The course “WORK WHIT MACHINES: (Basic Advanced Module)” is conducted with a highly interactive method, in order to involve participants, stimulate their interest, and encourage discussion on practical cases from their experience and which can be found in corporate realities.

 Documentation

-The documentation used by the teachers during the "WORK WHIT MACHINES (Basic Advanced Module)" course, useful for in-depth study of the topics covered, will be provided to participants in digital format.
+The documentation used by teachers during the Course “WORK WHIT MACHINES (Basic Advanced Module)”, useful for further study of the topics covered, will be provided to participants in digital format.

 Basic notions of safety at work